vgalin/html2image/README.md

 ## TODO List
 -   A nice CLI
--   Suport of other browsers, such as Firefox
+-   Support of other browsers, such as Firefox
 -   More extensive doc + comments
 -   PDF generation?